jpegleg/eaas-deployment-d/README.txt

+UPDATE 8/11/2020

+The microk8s in snaps currently fails to interact with the local docker registry, resulting in fail to pull image errors.
+This issue is being researched, but may not be fixed in deployment-d, see the current tinkering for "appliance" kubernetes in eaas-deployment-e

 # eaas-deployment-d

-Deployment "d" is one of many EaaS deployments I do.
+Deployment "d" is one of many EaaS deployments I used to do.
 I also have deployments on bare metal, deployments without containers, deployments at larger scales.
-But this one is very repeatable, and a nice place to start for the paranoid or security focused who do want to use kubernetes.
+But this one was very repeatable, and a nice place to start for the paranoid or security focused who do want to use kubernetes.

 Built for Ubuntu (20) microk8s + docker deployment templating.